Scheduled castes in Punjab: Colonial period

+There were various Dalit movements of colonial Punjab that pushed to secure their own rights, the most prominent among them were the Ad-Dharmis.
+The establishment of the Ad-Dharmi movement was facilitated by the increasing demand for leather by the British for footwear and other products, which improved the economic position of the Chamars, especially in the Doaba region, leading them to afford to become educated and travel abroad, were they were exposed to secular and leftist ideas.
+The early leaders of the Ad-Dharm movement were originally affiliated for the most part with Arya Samaj but became disillusioned with the organization.
+In June 1926, Ad-Dharm movement was launched by Babu Mangu Ram Mugowalia for the upliftment of the Dalits of Punjab.
+Ad-Dharam movement's aim was to create a separate religion and identity for the Dalits.
+The first meeting of the movement was held on 11–12 June 1926 in Hoshiarpur.
+The movement also created its political organization, called Ad-Dharam Mandal, to fulfill its political ideas.
+It contested the 1937 elections and won one seat.
+It was successful in spreading awareness and assertion among Dalits.
+They also contested 1945-46 elections in alliance with Unionist Party, in which Mangoo Ram got elected.
+To bring consciousness in the Dalit community, they also started newspapers like Adi Danka and Ujjala.

+Post-independence

+Punjab, Pakistan

 In 1957, Pakistan officially recognized forty non-Muslim groups as being scheduled castes.
 However, in Pakistan the castes listed as scheduled castes are necessarily read as being Hindu-only, despite the existence of Dalit Muslims and Dalit Christians in Pakistan.
 This is due to the prevailing belief in Pakistan that there are no caste-hierarchies being observed amongst Muslims and that Dalits exist in India, not Pakistan.
 Meanwhile, many Dalits reject the Hindu label and prefer to classify themselves as being members of "indigenous cultures and traditions".
 The majority of Dalits in Pakistan are Christian.
 There is no reliable caste-census available for Pakistan.
-Despite the Dalits of Pakistan being allotted a six-percent reservation in government jobs in 1948, this was never put into action and the requirement was dropped in the 1990's.
+Despite the Dalits of Pakistan being allotted a six-percent reservation in government jobs in 1948, this was never put into action and the requirement was dropped in the 1990s.